|

 If anyone knows of any other meridian markers in the London area I would be interested to hear of them and add details to this page.
 Please use my Guestbook.

-There are metal strips in the subway under Hither Green Station
+There are metal strips in the subway roof under Hither Green Station

-There is a metal marker in Farnaby Road, Bromley, east of the Ravensbourne River.
+There are two markers (a disc and a pillar) in Farnaby Road, Bromley, east of the Ravensbourne River.

 An obelisk in Coney Hall Recreation Ground, West Wickham (on the London Loop section 4).